 Not only is customer service one of the most costly and inefficient units in a bank, but it is also the unit with the most employee turnover.
 One key reason for this attrition is employee frustration and/or boredom.
 Most of the time, employees are answering the same questions over and over again—around 80% of the questions that customer service reps get each day are repetitive questions.

-Conversational AI is a perfect solution to help deflect and triage repetitive customer support inquiries—freeing up time for humans to spend on more productive and enjoyable tasks such as complex problem solving, critical thinking, and creativity (the top three skills deemed essential by the World Economic Forum).
+Banking chatbots are a perfect solution to help deflect and triage repetitive customer support inquiries—freeing up time for humans to spend on more productive and enjoyable tasks such as complex problem solving, critical thinking, and creativity (the top three skills deemed essential by the World Economic Forum).
 Employees can upskill, move away from repetitive tasks, and feel they are contributing something greater to the business.

 AI frees up time for humans to spend on more productive tasks such as complex problem solving, critical thinking, and creativity.